supaglue-labs/supaglue/docs/docs/tutorials/listen-for-webhooks.md

   }}
 />

-The sequence for processing webhook events asynchronously is the following:
+The sequence for processing webhook events asynchronously looks like the following:

 1. Supaglue fires a webhook event
-2. You enqueue it successfully to an internal queue
+2. You enqueue it to an internal queue
 3. You respond with a 200 to Supaglue
 4. You dequeue from your internal queue and process the events